capitalpb/advent_of_code_2022/README.md

 significantly cut down on the code, and is much cleaner to look at.
 Then I just popped my star two code into it's own function, added a parameter for the knot count, and reused it for both stars.
 I enjoyed this one.

+## Day 10
+Tried this one a few different ways at first, and kept running into trouble.
+Trying to process the CPU an instruction at a time and keeping one x variable updated just wasn't working for me the way I wanted.
+Once I switched over to just making a vector of `x`'s value at every cycle, solving the problems was quite simple.
+This might not be the most efficient way of doing things, and I'm sure with some more time I could have figured out a better way, but hey, it works and it's quick enough for me.